What you need to send us with your application

 Trust beneficiaries

-If the beneficiary’s interest in the Trust equates to less than 10 percent but 3 percent or more, then we require the name, address, and date of birth of all beneficiaries which should be shown in the trust deed – if not, you must provide this information.
+If by virtue of their interest in the Trust, any beneficiary is likely to have an interest in the licensed activities equating to at least 3 percent but less than 10 percent, then we may require the name, address and date of birth of that beneficiary.
+This information should be shown in the trust deed – if not, you may need to provide this information.

 Trustees